acro5piano/typed-graphqlify/README.md

 https://github.com/apollographql/apollo-tooling#apollo-clientcodegen-output

+In this section, we would like to explain why `typed-graphlify` comes.

 Disclaimer: I am not a heavy user of Apollo codegen, so the following points could be wrong.
 And I totally don't disrespect Apollo codegen.

 ## Simplicity